 HAND MADE PRODUCTS FOR YOUR HOME

-Imagine making something beautiful from pieces of worn out scrap..
-I often think that is what the Lord does with us.
-This is what we also try to do in the ACE (Assistive Cardboard Equipment) workshop.
-Established in 2010, the workshop has been making chairs and standing frames for disabled children made simply from used cardboards / cartons.
-By August 2017, ver 1250 items have now been custom designed and fabricated in our workshop and provided to children with disabilty.
+Imagine making something beautiful from pieces of worn out scrap..!
+This is what we also try to do in the Sanctuaty Artists Workshop APT (appropriate paper technology) workshop.
+Established in 2010, the workshop has been making chairs and standing frames for children and adults with disability made simply from used cardboards / cartons.
+By the beginning of 2018, almost 1500 items have now been custom designed and fabricated in our workshop.

 The chairs are individually designed by the Occupataional Therapy team at the Sanctuary, to meet the individual postural needs of each child that is measured.
 They are designed to keep the child upright and in a good position and alignment, This prevents development of contractures and deformities, enhances breathing, sallowing and digestion, and having a stable base of supports promotes function such as feeding and learnign to use hands.
 Most importantly, keeping the child at eye level at a table, enhances the child to interact socially with the his or her family and community.
 It is so important not to keep a disabled child lying down all day away from society and family and these chairs being light and mobile can allow the children to be outdoors and in the shambas with their carers.